What is Creative Arts Therapy ?

-Creative Arts Therapies include dramatherapy, music therapy, art therapy, dance movement therapy, and integrative therapy combining elements of all approaches.
+Creative Arts Therapies include dramatherapy, music therapy, art therapy, dance movement therapy, and integrative therapy which combines elements of all approaches.

 What all Arts Therapies have in common is that in sessions, the client, supported by the therapist, uses an art form to explore and express feelings and experiences.
 My training is as a dramatherapist but I also integrate various other creative methods and a number of other therapeutic approaches into my work.

 For example a client may chose some miniature figures and objects to make an image in a sand tray.
-They may then go on to create a story about these figures, which represents some of the themes and struggles in their own lives.
+They may then go on to create a story about these figures, which indirectly represents some of the themes and struggles in their own lives.
 Or we might work with a myth or existing story that has themes that are relevant to the client’s situation.
-We may then go on to make masks depicting characters in the story which may then be used for enactment.
-Some times we may work more directly with material from a client's life for example to explore a relationship difficulty and use a psychodrama approach .
-Just click here to visit psychodrama.org.uk
+We could then make masks depicting characters in the story which may then be used for enactment.

 How Creative Arts Therapy can help

-Exploring our experiences creatively and engaging our imaginations, our senses, our bodies and our emotions more can help us start understanding some of what may be blocking us, or weighing us down, preventing us knowing what resources we already have, and what else we might need to continue the journey in the way we want or at least a way that feels possible.
+Exploring our experiences creatively and engaging our imaginations, our senses, our bodies and our emotions can help us start understanding some of what may be blocking us, or weighing us down, preventing us knowing what resources we already have, and what else we might need in order to continue the journey in the way we want or at least a way that feels possible.

 Engaging in creative activities in this sense is not about making ‘art’ or performing, but about exploring, and discovering new aspects of ourselves.
-It can help people to develop confidence in themselves, increase spontaneity, and willingness to imagine new possibilities and to try new things.
+It can help people to develop confidence in themselves, increase spontaneity willingness to imagine new possibilities and to try new things.

-You may find the following links about Creative Arts Therapies useful:
+You may find the following link about Creative Arts Therapies useful: